 U.S. initial public offerings are set for their busiest week since April as purveyors of steak, burritos and software strive to go to market before investor optimism wears off.

 Del Frisco’s Restaurant Group Inc. (DFRG:US), Chuy’s Holdings Inc. (CHUY:US) and five other companies are attempting to raise as much as $824 million, data compiled by Bloomberg show.
 That would be the most IPOs in the U.S. since the week of April 16.
-Avast Software NV postponed its IPO today, citing market conditions, according to Bloomberg data.
+Avast Software NV withdrew its IPO today, citing market conditions, according to a regulatory filing.

 “There’s nothing like someone else’s success to encourage you to take that leap as well,” said Mangan, who helps oversee $3.4 billion at the Xenia, Ohio-based firm.
 “There’s some urgency on the part of people who want to proceed with an IPO because they’re afraid of what might happen later in the year.”